suleosmann/travel-Destination-explorer/README.md

 HTML: For structuring the web content.
 CSS: For styling and responsive design.
 JavaScript: For interactivity and fetching data from the RestCountries API.
-### Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md for details on how to contribute.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE.md file for details.